Skip to content

 Why wrap in the first place?

-Ok, so why paper not foil?
+Ok, so why paper, not foil?

-Wrapping with foil is known as the “Texas crutch”, and is more frequently used for pork ribs rather than beef barbecue.
+Wrapping in foil is known as the “Texas crutch” and is more frequently used for pork ribs than for beef barbecue.
 Foil is non-porous (meaning, it doesn’t breathe or allow air in/out), and so when a meat is foiled, any additional smoke cannot penetrate, stopping the smoking process in its tracks.
-BUT, foil actually reflects the heat back down onto the meat (radiant heat), and also since metal is conductive, it will retain more heat for a lot longer, so whatever you are wrapping will continue to cook to some degree.
+BUT, foil actually reflects heat down onto the meat (radiant heat), and, since metal is conductive, it will retain heat for a lot longer, so whatever you are wrapping will continue to cook to some degree.
 The biggest downfall of using foil is that when hot meats are wrapped, the steam cannot escape and turns to condensation, which in turn wets the surface of the meat, ruining any crusty bark that has formed during the cook and turning it to mush.
-Between you and me, let’s just say there is validity to the argument that if you’re foiling your meat longer than you’re smoking it, you’re pretty much just making a roast which is flavored with a hint of smoke, so why even have a damn barbecue?
+Between you and me, let’s just say there is validity to the argument that if you’re foiling your meat longer than you’re smoking it, you’re pretty much just making a roast which is flavoured with a hint of smoke, so why even have a damn barbecue?
 Rant over, the point is that paper solves most of these issues because it allows the steam to escape the parcel and doesn’t make the exterior of the meat soggy, all while keeping the contents protected from the full assault of the smoker.
 And because it doesn’t retain or reflect heat like foil, you don’t have to compensate for any extra cooking time.

 • Food grade doesn’t automatically mean it’s ok to use in the smoker, either.
-Freezer paper, for example, is designed for use with food, but it has a layer of polyethylene plastic that will melt at a 180f.
+Freezer paper, for example, is designed for use with food, but it has a layer of polyethene plastic that will melt at a 180f.

-• If you do get your hands on some butchers paper, you can actually also use it in the dry ageing process.
+• If you do get your hands on some butcher's paper, you can actually also use it in the dry ageing process.
 Just change the wrap every few days.

 Back to top